 Currently, there are no approved therapies that selectively target progesterone receptor positive (PR+) cancers.
 Preclinical and clinical data suggest that onapristone extended release (ONA-XR) has anticancer activity by inhibiting PR binding to chromatin, downregulating cancer stem cell mobilization and blocking immune evasion.
-ONA-XR is currently being evaluated in three Phase 2 trials, one Phase 1b/2 trial and two Phase 0 biomarker pharmacodynamic trials in women with primary or metastatic breast, ovarian, and endometrial cancers.
+ONA-XR is currently being evaluated in three Phase 2 trials, and one Phase 1b/2 trial in women with primary or metastatic breast, ovarian, and endometrial cancers.
 These trials are intended to establish safety, pharmacokinetics, pharmacodynamics, and anti-tumor activity at the recommended Phase 2 dose of ONA-XR to guide potential advancement in Phase 3 development in 2023.

 To help inform which patients may be most suitable for treatment with ONA-XR, we are evaluating multiple biomarker assays, including tools to monitor activated progesterone receptor as well as a PR gene activation signature that measures PR signaling activity, both of which are being utilized in our ongoing clinical trials and may be used for patient selection in future clinical trials.
-We expect to report preliminary data from at least one Phase 2 trial in the first half of 2021 and from the other trials in the second half of 2022.
+We expect to report preliminary data from two of our ongoing trials in mid-2022 and from the other two trials in the second half of 2022.